EleutherAI/monkfish/README.md

-# Catfish: Distributed latent video model training on TPUs
+# Monkfish: Distributed latent video model training on TPUs (and other stuff maybe)

 This is the training code for a 2 stage autoregressive video model.